deamorim2/sdbs/EN-US/validity.rst

   f

 Now we know that the feature is invalid, but we don't know why.
-We can use the :command:`ST_IsValidReason(geometry)` function to find out the source of the invalidity:
+We can use the ST_IsValidReason_ (geometry) function to find out the source of the invalidity:

 .. code-block:: sql